contaware/py-docs-notes/README.md

 for line in sys.stdin:
     do_stuff_with(line.rstrip()) # trim trailing newline
 text = sys.stdin.read()          # slurp stdin in one go

+# Hint: interrupt by sending EOF on its own line
+#       (Ctrl-D on Linux/macOS or CTRL-Z on Windows)
 ```

 ### stdout